-(1) The 2016 salary amounts include lump sum payments for each of our named executive officers made in 2017 for salary adjustments that were approved in 2016 and applied retroactively to April 2014, April 2015 and April 2016.
-The 2014 salary amounts include lump sum payments for each of our named executive officers made in 2014 for salary adjustments that were approved in 2014 and applied retroactively to April 2013.

-- (2) Amounts shown in this column do not reflect compensation realized by the named executive officers.
+- (1) The 2016 salary amounts include lump sum payments for each of our named executive officers made in 2017 for salary adjustments that were approved in 2016 and applied retroactively to April 2014, April 2015 and April 2016. - (2) Amounts shown in this column do not reflect compensation realized by the named executive officers.
 Instead, the dollar amounts reported in this column represent the grant date fair value of option awards granted to our named executive officers during the applicable year as computed in accordance with FASB ASC Topic 718.
-The assumptions used to calculate the value of option awards are set forth in Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016.
+The assumptions used to calculate the value of option awards are set forth in Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeiture related to service-based vesting conditions.
-Realization of the compensation reported in this column, if any, is dependent upon the price of our common stock at the time the stock options are exercised. - (3) All Other Compensation includes perquisites and other personal benefits paid to Dr. Demopulos of \$14,413, \$13,312 and \$16,694 in 2016, 2015 and 2014, respectively.
-Perquisites and personal benefits provided in 2016 consisted of expenses incurred by Dr. Demopulos to retain his medical license, including medical malpractice insurance premiums and practice fees, parking expenses, business-related information technology expenses and a portion of his business-related travel expenses.
+Realization of the compensation reported in this column, if any, is dependent upon the price of our common stock at the time the stock options are exercised. - (3) All Other Compensation includes perquisites and other personal benefits paid to Dr. Demopulos of \$14,831, \$15,805 and \$14,413 in 2018, 2017 and 2016, respectively.
+Perquisites and personal benefits provided in 2018 consisted of expenses incurred by Dr. Demopulos to retain his medical license, including medical malpractice insurance premiums and practice fees, parking expenses, business-related information technology expenses.
+In addition, in 2018 Dr. Demopulos received 401(k) matching contributions and life insurance premium payments under benefit plans available to all eligible employees.
+All Other Compensation for Mr. Jacobsen and Ms. Kelbon includes life insurance premium payments, parking expenses and 401(k) matching contributions.

-2016 Grants of Plan-Based Awards
+2018 Grants of Plan-Based Awards

-The following table shows certain information regarding grants of plan-based awards made to our executive officers for the year ended December 31, 2016.
+The following table shows certain information regarding grants of plan-based awards made to our executive officers for the year ended December 31, 2018.

 All Other Option Awards: Number of Securities Underlying Options Exercise or Base Price of Option Awards Grant Date Fair Value of Stock and Option Awards Name Grant Date (#)(1) (\$/Sh) (\$)(2) Gregory A. Demopulos, M.D.
-02/19/16 400,000 (3) 10.27 2,609,040 12/05/16 400,000 (4) 10.56 2,731,240 Michael A. Jacobsen 02/19/16 85,000 (3) 10.27 554,421 12/05/16 85,000 (4) 10.56 580,389 Marcia S. Kelbon, J.D., M.S.
-02/19/16 80,000 (3) 10.27 521,808 12/05/16 80,000 (4) 10.56 546,248
+04/08/18 350,000 (3) 13.58 3,250,275 Michael A. Jacobsen 04/08/18 60,000 (3) 13.58 557,190 Marcia S. Kelbon, J.D., M.S.
+04/08/18 65,000 (3) 13.58 603,623

-(1) These option awards were granted under the 2008 Plan.
+(1) These option awards were granted under the 2017 Plan.

 (2) Amounts shown in this column do not reflect compensation realized by the named executive officers.
 Instead, the dollar amounts reported in this column represent the grant date fair value of option awards granted to our named executive officers during the applicable year as computed in accordance with FASB ASC Topic 718.
-The assumptions used to calculate the value of option awards are set forth in Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016.
+The assumptions used to calculate the value of option awards are set forth in Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeiture related to service-based vesting conditions.
 Realization of the compensation reported in this column, if any, is dependent upon the price of our common stock at the time the stock options are exercised.

-(3) The shares subject to this option award vest on a monthly basis in equal amounts over a four-year period that began on April 1, 2015.
+(3) The shares subject to this option award vest on a monthly basis in equal amounts over a four-year period that began on April 1, 2018.